 What is the best English pronunciation app?
 Well, that depends on your needs.

-We picked 7 apps we like:
+We picked 7 apps we like, that have effective exercises:

-- ELSA (this is perhaps our favourite)
+- ELSA app (this is perhaps our favourite)

 - Sounds Pronunciation App from Macmillan Education.